hellomohitepam/Software-Testing/Selenium.md

 ## Page Object Model (POM)
 Page Object Model is a design pattern where each web page is represented as a class, and all locators and actions of that page are stored inside that class.

+### There are two common POM styles:
+- 1️⃣ Basic POM

 ```java
 // LoginPage.java
 public class LoginPage {